currentsauce/currentsauce.github.io/_posts/2025-10-15-OutdoorLads-LED-Matrix-Part2.md

 The Teensy 4.1 isn't soldered directly to the board, since that's silly.
 The Teensy sits in a header socket.

 ![Finished Board](/blog_images/odl_led_matrix/Microcontroller_Board.jpeg "And here is the finished microcontroller board!
 Very minimal deviation from what was planned.
 The line matching resistors are in place here."){: style="max-width:500px;" }

+That brings me to a nice stopping point, in the final post in this series, I go into the firmware, software, and finalisation - check it out in [Part 3: Firmware, Software & Showtime](https://currentsauce.co.uk/blog/2025/10/22/OutdoorLads-LED-Matrix-Part3.html).